aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/text-options/_index.md

 ```

 ### **Setting Text Orientation**
-You can also set the orientation of the text within a shape using the [**TextOrientationType**](https://reference.aspose.com/cells/cpp/aspose.cells/textorientationtype/) property.
+You can also set the orientation of the text within a shape using the **SetTextOrientationType** method with the [**TextOrientationType**](https://reference.aspose.com/cells/cpp/aspose.cells/textorientationtype/) enumeration.

 ```cpp
 #include <Aspose.Cells.h>